Meeting Time: June 12, 2020 at 8:00am PDT

 • Default_avatar

-Sarah Abreu almost 4 years ago
+Sarah Abreu over 4 years ago

 As a parent of three children in OUSD, I would love to see more green space at OUSD schools.
 Nature is so important for children to experience.
 Trees provide much needed shade on hot days as well as playing an important role in the carbon cycle.
 Gardens are also a wonderful place for children to learn about where their food comes from and sustainability.